hackbg/undexer-node/README.md

 </tbody>
 </table>

-Note that `node-in` and `node-out` require to be run with `--init` (`init: true`), so that Docker is able to reap the zombie processes that are created when the internal `simpleproxy` is killed by the managing script.
+Note that `node-in` and `node-out` require an init process in the container (`docker run --init`, or `init: true` in `docker-compose.yml`) so that Docker is able to reap the zombie processes that are created when the internal `simpleproxy` is killed by the managing script.

 Here's an example Docker Compose manifest which describes the relations between the containers.
 Adapt as needed.